niartenyaw/dcos-docs-site/pages/1.13/security/oss/managing-users/local-users/service-accounts/index.md

 layout: layout.pug
 navigationTitle: Service accounts
 title: Service accounts
-excerpt: Managing regular user accounts
+excerpt: Managing DC/OS service accounts
 menuWeight: 20
 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-By default no service accounts exist in DC/OS.
+By default no service account exists in DC/OS.
 The only way to add service accounts is via the DC/OS [Identity and Access Management (IAM) API](/1.13/security/oss/iam-api/).

 # Manage service accounts via the IAM API